dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 ## Can you remove a computer or device from the Company Portal?
 You can either remove or reset a computer or device from the Company Portal.
 There is a difference between **remove** and **reset**.

 During device removal, the Company Portal unenrolls and unregisters the device.
-You won’t be able to access the Company Portal from that device anymore.
+That device loses access to the Company Portal.
 Work or school data might also be removed.

 During a device reset, the Company Portal tries to reset your computer or device back to the manufacturer’s default settings.
 All work or school data and all personal data is removed from the device.
 A reset is useful if, for example, you lose your device.
 You can reset it remotely from the Company Portal website.